 Following centiles, normal growth

 Growth patterns vary between babies and growth rarely follows a textbook curve.
-However, weight gain usually tracks within the space between two centiles 8, with periods of slower and faster growth.
+However, weight gain usually tracks within the space or equivalent space between two adjacent centile lines on the chart (the centile space).11 There will be periods of slower and faster growth.
 Despite fluctuations, the general direction of growth will follow the pre-drawn curves.

 Above charts adapted from the WHO child growth standards chart, source: who.int/childgrowth/standards/weight_for_age/en/ accessed 20/09/2016